tjaditya/adityatj.github.io/adas-rover.md

 - Raspberry Pi as the embedded execution platform
 - Python and C++ for algorithm and control logic
 - Distance and vision sensors *(planned)*
-- Simulation and replay scripts for validation
+- Simulation, replay, and scenario tooling for validation
 - Data logging and visualization tools

+Technology choices favor **transparency, debuggability, and iteration speed** over performance optimization.

 ---

-## Current Status
+## Development Notes

-The project is currently in the **architecture definition and simulation pipeline development phase**.

-Core system interfaces are being finalized, and platform bring-up work is underway.
-No ADAS capability is deployed to hardware until it has been validated through simulation and replay-based testing.
+AI-assisted coding tools were used selectively for **visualization and UI scaffolding**.
+All system architecture, control logic, state handling, and scenario definitions were designed and reviewed manually, with AI output treated as a productivity aid rather than an author.

 ---